2,006 related texts · 10 related myths · Page 1 of 42

-It’s a fascinating glimpse into ancient ritual and devotion.
-Today, we're diving into some of the details, specifically as recorded in Bamidbar Rabbah 13, a section of the great co...
+It’s a fascinating glimpse into ancient ritual and devotion. some of the details, specifically as recorded in Bamidbar Rabbah 13, a section of the great collection of Midrashic (ra...

-God told Moses to "bring near Aaron" for the priestly consecration—and the Targum Jonathan adds three devastating words the Hebrew Bible does not contain: "who is afar off on accou...
+God told Moses to "bring near Aaron" for the priestly consecration.
+And the Targum Jonathan adds three devastating words the Hebrew Bible does not contain: "who is afar off on acco...

 It wasn't just a matter of tossing everything into a wagon.
 There was a precise order, a sacred choreography, and it all begs the question: Why this order?
 Bamidbar Rabbah, specifi...